arielbenavi/TeleScrape/README.md

 Advanced usage:

 ```
-python main.py channel_name --link-types twitter.com facebook.com --time-filter 7 --output results.csv
+python main.py channel_name --link-types twitter.com facebook.com --time-filter 7 --output results.csv --limit 100 --recap --api-type chatgpt
 ```

-This command scrapes the specified channel, extracts Twitter and Facebook links from messages posted in the last 7 days, and saves the results to `results.csv`.
+This command scrapes the specified channel, extracts Twitter and Facebook links from the last 100 messages posted in the last 7 days, saves the results to `results.csv`, and generates a recap using the ChatGPT API.

 ## Arguments